dairyking98/RoboCam-Suite/docs/EXPERIMENT_PY_README.md

    - ✅ Support for angled well plates
    - ✅ Separate well selection window with "Select Cells" button
    - ✅ Checkbox grid with Check All/Uncheck All buttons
-   - ✅ Shift+Click and Ctrl+Click shortcuts for row/column selection
+   - ✅ Shift+Click and Ctrl+Click shortcuts with smart fill/unfill logic based on checkbox and row/column state
    - ✅ GUI instructions displayed in selection window

 2. **GUI Consistency**